 - Delivery at appropriate facility

 ACOG.
-(2011).
-Emergent therapy for acute-onset, severe hypertension with preeclampsia or eclampsia.
-[Committe Opinion 514].
+(2017) Emergent therapy for acute-onset, severe hypertension during pregnancy and the postpartum period.
+Committee Opinion #692.
 The American College of Obstetricians and Gynecologists.

 ACOG.
 (2013).
 Hypertension in Pregnancy Report of the American College of Obstetricians and Gynecologists' Task Force on Hypertension in Pregnancy.
 [Executive Summary].
 The American College of Obstetricians and Gynecologists, 122(5), 1122-1131.